THE HUMAN FACTOR

 President Reif has said that the solutions to today’s challenges depend on marrying advanced technical and scientific capabilities with a deep understanding of the world’s political, cultural, and economic realities.
-What barriers do you see to multi-disciplinary collaborations, and how can we overcome them?
+What barriers do you see to such multi-disciplinary collaborations, and how can we overcome them?

 The ability to marry advanced technical and scientific capabilities with a deep understanding of political, cultural, and economic realities first requires valuing different forms of knowledge equally.
 This has implications for who we — those of us privileged to sit at highly resourced and prestigious institutions like MIT — invite to be at the proverbial table where solutions to existing problems are sought, or where what even constitutes a “problem” is investigated.
 In fact, it should push us to take the table into new spaces, to change the shape of the table — even get rid of the table entirely!

 Further, interrogating our notions of what constitutes expertise or valuable modes of knowing or doing means broadening our sense of the forms that “solutions” might take.
 This goes for academic scholarship itself: We must expand our sense of what it can look like.
 I’m heartened by moves in the social sciences, for instance, to increasingly recognize non-text-based work — film, for example — on an equal footing with articles or dissertations, and again by new digital humanities initiatives right here at MIT, that bring together humanistic and coding expertise to tackle research problems.